Find Grad Schools

 205 Yearly Graduations

 Buffalo State is the 8th most popular school in the nation for students seeking a master's degree in multi / interdisciplinary studies.
 Roughly 8,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
 During the most recent year for which we have data, 205 people received their master's degree in multi / interdisciplinary studies from Buffalo State.
-Of these students, 78% were women and 10% were members of underrepresented racial-ethnic groups.
-Buffalo State multi / interdisciplinary studies graduates who receive their master's degree go on to jobs earning a median salary of $57,257.
+Around 5% of these students were from an underrepresented racial-ethnic group, and 69% were women.

 #9